-9.0 In In collaboration with members of the interprofessional health care team and based upon knowledge of nursing, biological, physical, psycho-social, and behavioural sciences, and in partnership with the infant's family, respecting their cultural values and beliefs, data are continuously analyzed by the neonatal nurse to: identify family values, beliefs, priorities, preferences, and the neonate's problems; formulate a care plan, and provide interventions which are evidence-informed, culturally appropriate and grounded in trauma-informed principles.
+9.0 In collaboration with members of the interprofessional health care team and based upon knowledge of nursing, biological, physical, psycho-social, and behavioural sciences, and in partnership with the neonate's family, respecting their cultural values and beliefs.
+Data are continuously analyzed by the neonatal nurse to: identify family values, beliefs, priorities, preferences, and the neonate's problems; formulate a care plan, and provide interventions which are evidence-informed, culturally appropriate and grounded in trauma-informed principles.

-- 9.1 Addresses significant findings with other members of the inter-professional team, and families. - 9.2 Leads the development of an individualized and holistic plan of care in collaboration with the family, and other health care team members - 9.3 Assesses and leverages parent/family strengths to optimize the plan of care to support optimal infant outcomes, considering their unique needs and integrating relevant social determinants of health - 9.4 Assesses and recognizes the potential impact of previous trauma on families on their coping and integrates strategies to ensure the plan of care promotes mental health and does not compound previous trauma - 9.5 Considers the unique cultural heritage of the family, including those of indigenous origin, and partners with the family to integrate their values, beliefs, and preferences into the care plan
+- 9.1 Addresses significant findings with other members of the inter-professional team, and families. - 9.2 Leads the development of an individualized and holistic plan of care in collaboration with the family, and other health care team members - 9.3 Assesses and leverages parent/family strengths to optimize the plan of care to support optimal neonate outcomes, considering their unique needs and integrating relevant social determinants of health - 9.4 Assesses and recognizes the potential impact of previous trauma on families on their coping and integrates strategies to ensure the plan of care promotes mental health and does not compound previous trauma - 9.5 Considers all diversities including Indigenous peoples, and partners with the family to integrate their values, beliefs, and preferences into the care plan

-10. The neonatal nurse promotes optimal health and establishes and evaluates associated infant outcomes consistent with the organizational conceptual model for neonatal nursing and consistent with independent and interdependent nursing functions.
+10. The neonatal nurse promotes optimal health and establishes and evaluates associated neonate outcomes consistent with the organizational conceptual model for neonatal nursing and consistent with independent and interdependent nursing functions.

-- 10.1 Optimizes communication with the family by: - Assessing current communication status by using all techniques available and involving the family in interpreting the infant's behavioural cues (e.g., eye contact, touch, measures that comfort the infant) - Ensuring that family members have the knowledge to recognize and interpret their infant's cues and modify their responses accordingly, e.g., eye contact, touch, providing comfort - Encouraging and sharing with the family, and other members of the interprofessional health care team strategies, how to interact with the infant, e.g., use of developmental care interventions - Continuously evaluating the effectiveness of the interactions - 10.2 Intervenes to facilitate optimal family processes by: - Offering opportunities and information to facilitate parental-infant bonding and attachment with their infant - Using language that is consistent with the parent(s) and family(s) level of understanding, culture, and circumstances of the family - Providing an opportunity for the family to verbalize feelings and concerns, using other supports when needed
+10.1 Optimizes communication with the family by:

+- Assessing current communication status by using all techniques available and involving the family in interpreting the neonate's behavioural cues (e.g., eye contact, touch, measures that comfort the neonate) - Ensuring that family members have the knowledge to recognize and interpret their neonate's cues and modify their responses accordingly, e.g., eye contact, touch, providing comfort - Encouraging and sharing with the family, and other members of the interprofessional health care team strategies, how to interact with the neonate, e.g., use of developmental care interventions - Continuously evaluating the effectiveness of the interactions - 10.2 Intervenes to facilitate optimal family processes by: - Offering opportunities and information to facilitate parent-neonate bonding and attachment with their neonate - Using language that is consistent with the parent(s) and family(s) level of understanding, culture, and circumstances of the family - Providing an opportunity for the family to verbalize feelings and concerns, using other supports when needed